Chemically peculiar star: sn stars

 Another group of stars sometimes considered to be chemically peculiar are the 'sn' stars.
 These hot stars, usually of spectral classes B2 to B9, show Balmer lines with sharp (s) cores, sharp metallic absorption lines, and contrasting broad (nebulous, n) neutral helium absorption lines.
 These may be combined with the other chemical peculiarities more commonly seen in B-type stars.

 It was originally proposed that the unusual helium lines were created in a weak shell of material around the star, but are now thought to be caused by the Stark effect.

 Other stars

 There are also classes of chemically peculiar cool stars (that is, stars with spectral type G or later), but these stars are typically not main-sequence stars.
 These are usually identified by the name of their class or some further specific label.
 The phrase chemically peculiar star without further specification usually means a member of one of the hot main sequence types described above.
 Many of the cooler chemically peculiar stars are the result of the mixing of nuclear fusion products from the interior of the star to its surface; these include most of the carbon stars and S-type stars.
-Others are the result of mass transfer in a binary star system; examples of these include the barium stars and some S stars.
+Others are the result of mass transfer in a binary star system; examples of these include the barium stars, CN stars, and some S stars.

+Substellar companions

+There are few reports of transiting exoplanets whose host stars are chemically peculiar stars.
+The young variable star HR 8799, which hosts four directly imaged massive planets, belongs to the group of λ Boötis stars.
+Similarly, the binary star HIP 79098, whose primary is a mercury-manganese star, was found via direct imaging to have either a circumbinary brown dwarf or a circumbinary gas giant.